mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/published-odata-entity.md

 * **Top supported** – This option indicates whether clients can specify that they want to retrieve only a limited number of items.
 Enable this option when [Use paging](#paging) is selected.
 * **Skip supported** – This option indicates whether clients can specify the number of items in the queried collection that are to be skipped and not included in the result.
 Enable this option when [Use paging](#paging) is selected.

-The **Top supported** and **skip supported** queries are required for pagination, when the server allows the client to request only a subset of the data and skips the first *n* objects.
-[Paging](#paging) occurs when the client requests a lot of data, and the server returns a subset and a link to request the rest.
+The **Top supported** and **Skip supported** queries are required for pagination, when the server allows the client to request only a subset of the data and skips the first **n*** objects.
+[Paging](#paging) occurs when the client requests a lot of data and the server returns a subset and a link to request the rest.

 For more information, see the [System Query Option $top and $skip](https://www.odata.org/getting-started/basic-tutorial/#topskip) in the *Basic Tutorial* on OData.org